6520 Sanford Springs Cove, Midlothian, VA 23112

 X Close

 For a company to request to be an Additional Insured, they have either an interest in the equipment (such as the bank or finance company who loaned the money for the truck and/or trailer) or an interest in the cargo (such as the broker or freight forwarder for the load).
 It will depend on which insurance company your policy is written through to know if there is a charge or not.
-The fees range from $0 to $250 per Additional Insured, depending on the company; and the fee is non-refundable even if you later cancel the endorsement adding a company as an Additional Insured.
+The fees range per Additional Insured, depending on the company; and the fee is non-refundable even if you later cancel the endorsement adding a company as an Additional Insured.
 The reason companies may request this endorsement to your policy is to protect themselves in the event of an accident or lawsuit.
 By being listed on the policy as an Additional Insured, they are covered under that policy the same as you are if someone files a claim against you.

 How is insurance pricing determined?